evolutics/kerek/README.md

 Usage: wheelsticks [OPTIONS] <COMMAND>

 Commands:
+  deploy               Create or update services run-with-ssh-config  Runs command with wrapped `ssh` in `$PATH` that uses
+                           given SSH config
-  deploy  Create or update services help    Print this message or the help of the given subcommand(s)
+  help                 Print this message or the help of the given
+                           subcommand(s)

 Options:
       --config <CONFIG>        Location of client config files